eliranwong/wsl2/terminal/Readme.md

 "gnome-terminal" is easier to be configured.
 Copy & Paste in "gnome-terminal" can be done through right-click context menu or keyboard shortcuts.
 We like "Tab" features of "gnome-terminal" too.

-Windows Terminal is a good alternative.
-However, GUI apps launched with it do not work with ibus.
+It looks like Windows Terminal is a good alternative.